software-students-fall2022/specification-exercise-team-8/README.md

 ## User Requirements

-1. As an existing user I want to check the current amount of people in a study space so that I know which spots are less crowded
+1. As an existing user I want to check the current amount of people in a study space so I know which spots are less crowded

 2. As an existing user I want to be able to check which study spaces have accessories such as printers, charging spots, etc so I can fulfill my need to use these accessories.